 The Link Between Positive Mental Health and Photography

-I'm on vacation this week with my family.
-We went to a pretty awesome park on Sunday, and obviously I took my camera and slung it cross-body-style, like always.
-We had been on the playground 10 minutes when a 7ish-year-old girl walked up to me and started interviewing me about my camera and why I had brought it to the park.
-I explained that I no, I didn't need it but I like to take pictures so I brought it with me.
-I said bye as we went to ride the carousel, and returned to the playground about 30 minutes later.
+I was on vacation recently with my family.
+We went to a pretty awesome park one day, and obviously I took my camera and slung it cross-body-style, like always.
+(I don’t mind that I look like a tourist most places we go.)
+We had been on the playground for 10 minutes when a 7ish-year-old girl walked up to me and started interviewing me about my camera and why I had brought it to the park.
+I explained that I like to take pictures of my kids, and that’s why I brought it with me.
+We parted ways as my kids dragged me to ride the carousel, and I returned to the playground about 30 minutes later.
 She found me again immediately:

 Her: I think you should take pictures of me and my brother and print them for us.
 (A girl after my own heart.)